 - Only in It for the Money: Juno Skinner is only aiding the terrorists in exchange for an enormous amount of money.
 This includes enduring slaps to the face.

 - Papa Wolf: When his little girl is kidnapped, Harry borrows the aforementioned Harrier Jet to rescue her and face the Big Bad.

 - Parting-from-Consciousness Words: When Aziz's men tranquilize Helen.
-"That hurt, you ba--" *clunk*
+"That hurt, you bi--" *clunk*

 - Pay Evil unto Evil: Harry at least believes to only have killed people who deserved it.

 - Pin-Pulling Teeth: Harry uses his teeth to pull a grenade's safety pin and throws it at the gas drums as the opening of a huge firefight at the enemy's hideout after escaping from being captured.

 - Pre-Mortem One-Liner: It's a Schwarzenegger film, so it has a number of them, including one when shooting the Big Bad from a missile.Harry: You're fired!